BinitaDuttaDec03/job_portal_hiring/readme.md

 - **Frontend**: Developed a responsive, high-performance user interface using **Next.JS**.
 - **Backend**: Designed and implemented multiple, loosely coupled microservices using **Node.JS** and **Express.JS**.
+- **File Storage**: Integrated **Cloudinary** for secure and scalable storage and delivery of user files, specifically for handling resume uploads.
 - **Data & Caching**: Utilized **Neon DB (PostgreSQL)** for robust transactional data and **Redis** for efficient caching and session management.
 - **Event Streaming**: Implemented **Kafka** to handle asynchronous communication between services (e.g., application status updates, user notifications), ensuring system reliability and scalability.
 - **Development Tools**: Ensured code integrity and maintainability using **TypeScript** end-to-end and leveraged **Docker** for consistent containerization.